Stomari/gorila-challenge/README.md

 ---

-In this project, created as part of Gorila Invest admission test, I've created a full stack app where you can register your investiments and see all of them in a table and pie chart.
+In this project, created as part of Gorila Invest admission test, I've created a full stack app where you can register your investments and see all of them in a table and pie chart.
 To do so, I've used Node.js to build a REST API and React to make the front-end.

 ---